nyxnor/onionjuggler/docs/security.md

 # Security Policy

-## Supported Versions
+## Liability

+The developers are exempt from any liability according to the license.

 No upgrade is enforced and will never be.
-If there is a security update, upgrades will be recommended to avoid greater risks.
+If there is a security update, upgrades will be recommended to avoid greater risks.The code should be reviewed before being added to your system.

 ## What is vulnerable?